jdfinch/jdfinch.github.io/index.md

 </div>

 <br>
-This technique powers the creation of the \DOT dataset, the largest synthetic DST dataset to date.
+This technique powers the creation of the D0T dataset, the largest synthetic DST dataset to date.
 Experiments on the MultiWOZ benchmark show that models trained on our synthetic data achieve a 6.7% improvement in Joint Goal Accuracy, matching the performance of models over 13× larger in size.

 ### More Information